-We determine the worst-case run-time complexity of the algorithms to propose mappings as a function of the size of the two given ontologies.
-Thereby, we wanted to base our analysis on realistic ontologies and not on artifacts.
-We wanted to avoid the consideration of large ontologies with n leaf concepts but a depth of the concept hierarchy H_C of n-1.
-[16] have examined the structure of a large number of ontologies and found, that concept hierarchies on average have a branching factor of around 2 and that the concept hierarchies are neither extremely shallow nor extremely deep.
-The actual branching factor can be described by a power law distribution.
+We determine the worst case run-time complexity of the mapping proposing algorithms depending on the size of the two given ontologies.
+Thereby, we wanted to base our analysis on realistic ontologies and not on artifacts, e.g. we wanted to avoid the consideration of large ontologies with n leaf concepts but a depth of the concept hierarchy H_C of n-1.
+For this purpose, we constrain our ontologies to have parameter settings like the ones found in [13].
+They have examined the structure of a large number of ontologies and found, e.g., that concept hierarchies typically have a branching factor of around 2 and that the concept hierarchies are neither extremely shallow nor extremely deep.
 Hence, in the following we base our results on their findings.